 But it gets essential to know the rules of scoring in table tennis when you are in a competitive match.
-It may be at the club level, in the district, state, or any tournament that follows the scoring rules governed by the International Table Tennis Federation (ITTF).
+It may be at the club level, in the district, in the state, or in any tournament that follows the scoring rules governed by the International Table Tennis Federation (ITTF).

 Before going to the details, let’s review some basic definitions related to scoring.